structix-cli/structix/docs/docs/cli-commands/proj/add/microservice.md

 Documentation for `structix proj add microservice` command.

-# Microservice

-Scaffold a new microservice within a project.
+Add a new microservice to your project.

 ## Usage